-We are also collaborating with SPH for our CAR-T cell therapy program, through its U.S. subsidiary Shanghai Pharmaceutical (USA) Inc., or SPH USA.
-SPH USA has entered into the SPH USA License Agreement with us to develop ROR1 targeted CAR-T cell therapy product candidates in greater China.
-We and SPH USA also intend to collaborate by conducting one or more initial clinical trials of our CAR-T cell therapy candidate at hospitals in China that have experience with processing cellular immunotherapy materials and conducting CAR-T clinical trials.
-In the second half of 2021, we expect to announce first-in-human dosing of our ROR1 CAR-T therapy candidate in China by our partner SPH USA.
-In parallel, we are continuing preclinical development activities in the U.S. and Europe.
+We are also collaborating with Shanghai Pharmaceuticals Holding Co., Ltd. for our CAR T cell therapy program, through its U.S. subsidiary Shanghai Pharmaceutical (USA) Inc., or SPH USA.
+SPH USA entered into the SPH USA License Agreement with us to develop ROR1-targeted CAR T cell therapy product candidates in greater China.
+One of SPH USA's Chinese affiliates intends to conduct one or more initial clinical trials of the licensed ROR1 CAR T cell therapy candidate at hospitals in China that have experience with processing cellular immunotherapy materials and conducting CAR T cell therapy clinical trials.

-Scientific background: CAR-T cell therapy overview
+Scientific background: CAR T cell therapy overview

 Immuno-oncology approaches to treating cancer involve redirecting one of the pillars of the immune system, the adaptive immune system, so that it specifically and efficaciously recognizes cancerous cells that might previously have escaped immune recognition.
-A key element in the adaptive immune response is the T cell.
-T cells are white blood cells that can recognize and kill infected and abnormal cells.
+A key element in the adaptive immune response is the T cell that can recognize and kill infected and abnormal cells.
 T cells also act to signal other immune cells to respond to threats.
-T cells recognize their targets because they are created in a way that allows them to specifically recognize foreign antigens on the surface of other cells.
+T cells recognize their targets because they are selected in a way that allows them to specifically recognize foreign antigens on the surface of other cells.

-T cells are ideally suited for immuno-oncology applications based on several characteristics.
-They are created to be exquisitely specific and avid killers.
+T cells are well suited for immuno-oncology applications based on several characteristics.
+They have evolved to be exquisitely specific and avid killers.
 One T cell can eliminate numerous target cells.
 T cells are extremely specific, able to recognize a cancer cell and kill it, while ignoring an almost identical healthy cell.
-T cells are thought to be active all the time, eliminating cancer cells from the body before they can form tumors.
-However, tumor cells sometimes evolve to escape killing by T cells by activating a number of pathways that suppress T cell function.
-Adoptive T cell therapies, and specifically CAR-T cells, were developed to provide a method to generate large quantities of T cells capable of specifically recognizing and killing tumor cells despite tumor suppressive mechanisms.
+T cells are thought to be vigilant all the time, eliminating cancer cells from the body before they can form tumors.
+However, tumor cells sometimes evolve to escape T cell killing by activating a number of pathways that suppress T cell function.
+Adoptive T cell therapies, and specifically CAR T cells, are being developed to provide methods to generate large quantities of T cells capable of specifically recognizing and killing tumor cells despite tumor suppressive mechanisms.

-CAR-T cell therapeutics are created by isolating T cells from patients and modifying them to recognize specific antigens on tumors.
+CAR T cells are generated by isolating T cells from patients and modifying them to recognize specific antigens on tumors.
 T cells have potent cell killing activity that is directed to target cells that are recognized by specific T cell receptors, or TCRs, that are expressed on the surface of these T cells.
-While some T cells have TCRs that can recognize cancer cells leading to their killing, potent T cells do not develop to all targets.
+While some T cells have TCRs that can recognize cancer cells leading to their killing, potent T cells do not develop against all tumor targets.
 In some cases, the potential cancer cell target is also a protein that has an essential role in other tissues or at other stages of development, and TCRs that recognize these targets are eliminated during normal T cell development.

-CAR-T cell therapy has emerged as a way to engineer T cells to recognize specific targets, such as those that are selectively expressed on cancer cells.
-A gene encoding a chimeric protein is constructed that contains a single antigen-binding domain of an antibody that recognizes the target, which is coupled to a T cell costimulatory domain and a portion of the T cell receptor.
+CAR T cell therapy has emerged as a way to engineer T cells to recognize specific targets, such as those that are selectively expressed on cancer cells.
+A gene encoding a chimeric protein is constructed that contains a single antigen-binding domain of an antibody that specifically recognizes the target, which is coupled to a T cell costimulatory domain and a portion of the T cell receptor.

-CAR-T cell therapies are typically produced from a patient's own T cells which are isolated by leukapheresis.
-These cells are then genetically modified with the chimeric antigen gene construct which can be delivered by various mechanisms such as lentiviral gene delivery vectors.
+CAR T cell therapies are typically produced from a patient's own T cells, which are isolated by leukapheresis.
+These cells are then genetically modified with a chimeric antigen gene construct which can be delivered by various mechanisms, such as lentiviral gene delivery vectors.
 Transduced cells are then expanded and undergo quality testing before being reintroduced into the same patient.
+This approach is also known as autologous CAR T cell therapy.

-Figure 7.
-CAR-T production and patient treatment.
+Figure 9.
+CAR T Production and Patient Treatment